MetOffice/simulation-systems/source/Development/macros.rst

-1. In your LFRic Apps clone update the core source in ``dependencies.sh`` if you have LFRic Core changes.
+1. In your local LFRic Apps clone update the core source in ``dependencies.sh`` if you have LFRic Core changes.
 2. Add your upgrade macros.
 These **must** be added to the versions.py file in the same directory as the metadata being changed.
 3. Run the Upgrade Macro script in a test branch (see :ref:`testing`).
 This is located in the `SimSys_Scripts github repo <https://github.com/MetOffice/SimSys_Scripts>`_ (at meto an up to date clone is available in $UMDIR/SimSys_Scripts).
 The syntax for running is: